drts01/notes/stackedit/az.md

 > Leaders are right a lot.
 They have strong judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.

 A more senior engineer designed a solution, for secrets propagation, that I was uncomfortable with.
 I researched key pair technologies.
 I sought out feedback on my design from the principle engineer who had a reputation for not being satisfied with most implementations.
-I took his
+I addressed all his concerns in a 2nd iteration and gained his support.
+Then presented the new architecture to the team.

 * **Situation**:
 * **Task**: